StMaHa/raspberry-setup/README.md

 # raspberry-setup
-Scripts to setup Raspberry Pi (or other linux systems).
+Scripts to setup Raspberry Pi (or other debian based linux systems).
 Things which will be done manually can be found [here](https://github.com/StMaHa/raspberry-setup/wiki).

 # LICENSE